fidiego/www.cognitivereflex.com/content/projects/idp_raids_map.md

 This marked the beginning of a long collaboration with the IDP during which I helped them normalize their data intake and operationalize their data.
 The final outcome was a map of ICE Raids which we dubbed "ICEWatch".

 The first iteration of the project was a Google App script that fetched location data using Google's geocoding api to turn state, city, county information into coordinates.
-The script fetched location data then converted the spreadsheed to json and sent the payload to a lite backend which was pretty much just a python wrapper around a redis instance.
+The script fetched location data then converted the spreadsheet to json and sent the payload to a lite backend which was pretty much just a python wrapper around a redis instance.

 Throughout the course of the project, we realized we needed a better way to bring data in to make it easier to edit and manipulate.
 The current workflow had too many steps and required a couple of manual interventions which proved a challenge to fast iteration.
 The IDP needed to add, edit, and publish raids to the map easily so I built a tiny CMS with Django and React.